sunileman/MapReduce-Performance_Testing/README.md

 # MapReduce-Performance_Testing
-MapReduce performance testing using teragen and terasort
+MapReduce performance testing using TeraGen, TeraSort, and TeraValidate